mtorpey/cocktails/README.md

 To use, create a `my-ingredients.txt` file with all your cocktail ingredients on separate lines, then call `./find-drinks.py` or `python3 find-drinks.py`.
-It will tell you what drinks you can make, as well as what single ingredients you can buy to allow new drinks.
+It will tell you what drinks you can make, as well as what ingredients you can buy to allow new drinks.
 It will also notify you of any ingredients it doesn't recognise (case sensitive).